 For the end, a personal thought: in which direction do you want FAMNIT to develop in the next decade?

-I wish that the faculty would further strengthen its position in the world, where today its success is resounding, mainly due to the advancement of research.
-Talking about research performance, I would also like that the number of students would increase.
+I wish for the faculty to further strengthen its position in the world, where today its success is resounding, mainly due to the advancement of research.
+Talking about research performance, I would also like for the number of students to increase.

 UP FAMNIT todaytop

-At its 10th anniversary UP FAMNIT is a faculty successful in research and teaching.
+On its 10th anniversary, UP FAMNIT is a faculty successful in research and teaching.
 It has excellent and prestigious international connections, established engagement with Slovenian higher education and research institutions, interdisciplinary study programmes, and a network of companies that actively cooperate with its researchers and students.

 UP FAMNIT Study areas

-The faculty can offer study programmes in the following study areas (KLASIUS P):
+The faculty offers study programmes in the following study areas (KLASIUS P):

-The diverse scientific disciplines our teachers and researchers investigate are the basis for many study areas offered by our faculty and allow us to create and implement interdisciplinary study programmes.
+The diverse scientific fields our teachers and researchers investigate are the basis for many areas of study offered by our faculty and allow us to create and implement interdisciplinary study programmes.
 The value of interdisciplinary skills is increasingly recognized by employers, especially in open and innovative working environments.
-Employers cooperate with our students in projects, or they meet with students during the study practice.
+Employers cooperate with our students in projects, or they meet with students during the study practice [work experience].

 In the 2016/17 academic year, 760 students were enrolled in our 18 study programmes and 12% of our students are international.
-Increasing interest in our study programmes from foreign students lead us to create and offer several study programmes in English.
-For the third consecutive year, we conduct study programmes in mathematics, both in the Slovene and English languages.
-Beginning in the 2017/18 academic year, we will offer a new programme in English language: our undergraduate programme in computer science and informatics.
+Increasing interest in our study programmes from foreign students led us to create and offer several study programmes in English.
+For the third consecutive year, we have conducted study programmes in mathematics, both in the Slovene and English languages.
+Beginning in the 2017/18 academic year, we will offer a new programme in English: our undergraduate programme in computer science and informatics.

 Academic programmes 2016/17